Griffan/FASTQuick/Readme.md

 mkdir build
 cd build
 cmake ..
+make
+make test
 ```

+Installation is complete if pass all tests finish successfully.

 ```
 In case any required libraries is missing, you may specify customized installing path by replacing "cmake .." with: